iTwin/itwinjs-core/docs/bis/guide/data-organization/information-hierarchy.md

 ### Element Owns Child Elements

 An Element can own child Elements.
 This is useful for modeling *assembly* relationships or for modeling cases where one Element exclusively controls the lifetime of other Elements.
 An Element can have 0 or 1 parent Elements as defined by the `ElementOwnsChildElements` relationship.
 An Element without a parent is considered a *top-level* Element.
 An Element with a parent is considered a *child* Element.
 These hierarchies can go N levels deep, which means that an Element can be both a parent and a child.
+A parent Element and all its children are required to be contained in the same model.

 ### Element Held by Spatial Organizer